Simon-Ing/Cosmo_Ai/README.md

 ## Building from Source

+The build procedure is primarily developed on Debian Bullseye, but it now also works reliable on github runners running Windows-2019, Ubuntu-20.04, or Ubuntu 22.04.
+We also have it working on MacOS, but we also have problems with other macs, depending on their setup.
+We do not have capacity to develop generic and robust build procedures, but we shall be happy to incorporate contributions.

+**Step 1 (install conan).**
 The build stack uses conan for dependencies.
 It needs to be installed, in version 1.59, and configured to use the C++11 ABI.
 (See [Conan Tutorial](https://docs.conan.io/en/latest/getting_started.html)